Busting Wellness Myths At Work & Home

 Dr Thomas Curran

-Dr Thomas Curran is a psychology professor known for landmark research on perfectionism and its harms.
-Author of international bestseller The Perfection Trap.
-His TED Talk, which we've shared below, has been viewed millions of times.
+Dr Thomas Curran is a psychology professor known for his research on perfectionism and its harms, and author of the international bestseller The Perfection Trap.
+His widely-viewed TED Talk is shared below.

 Talk themes: The Perfectionism Paradox